Karimshady81/ShopProject/README.md

 ---

-## 🧠 Learnings
+## Learnings

 This project reinforced key ASP.NET Core concepts including:
 - MVC pattern and separation of concerns
-- Blazor Server, Routing, Razor syntax, and Tag Helpers
+- Blazor Server integration with Razor and MVC
 - Working with EF Core (DbContext, Migrations, LINQ)
 - Model validation (Data Annotations + server/client side)
 - Authentication and Authorization via Identity
 - Writing and running automated tests
 - Managing feature branches with Git and GitHub

 ---

-## 📜 License
+## License

 This project is open for educational purposes.
 Feel free to fork or clone for learning, practice, or portfolio use.